PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Our PCKRF Method

 \subsection{Completion Network for Pose Refinement}

-The architecture of our network is illustrated in Fig. \ref{fig:Inference}, which composes of a feature extractor, a completion decoder and a training-only keypoint detector.
+We improved the limited accuracy of existing refinement methods by incorporating a completion network as our pipeline's first module.
+This compensates for incomplete point clouds used to register entire object point clouds, which previously caused numerous erroneous correspondences.
+The architecture of our point cloud completion network is illustrated in Fig. \ref{fig:Inference}, which is composed of a feature extractor, a point cloud completion decoder, and a training-only keypoint detector.

-\textbf{Feature Extractor:} To extract effective features from partial point cloud and make reasonable use of the RGB and depth fusion data, we combine the Full Flow Bidirectional Fusion Network \cite{he2021ffb6d}, Dense Fusion module\cite{wang2019densefusion} and PCN encoder \cite{yuan2018pcn} as feature extractor.
-After preprocessing, we get the object point cloud with the predicted pose in its coordinate frame $P_o$.
-Then $P_o$ and observed RGB image $I^{H \times W \times 3}$ are fed into the Full Flow Bidirectional Fusion Network and Dense Fusion module to get local features of each point.
-Simultaneously, the global features are obtained from the PCN Decoder.
+\textbf{Feature Extractor:} To extract effective features from the partial point cloud and leverage the RGB and depth fusion data, we combine the Full Flow Bidirectional Fusion Network (FFB) \cite{he2021ffb6d}, Dense Fusion module (DF)\cite{wang2019densefusion} and PCN encoder \cite{yuan2018pcn} as Feature Extractor.
+The Feature Extractor includes two branches: the local feature extraction branch and the global feature extraction branch.
+After preprocessing, we get the object point cloud with the predicted pose in its coordinate system $P_o$.
+Then, $P_o$ and the observed RGB image $I^{H \times W \times 3}$ are fed into the FFB Fusion Network and DF module to get the local features of each point.
+Concretely, the FFB modules are applied to each representation learning layer as bridges for information communication between the RGB and point cloud feature extraction networks.
+Using the correspondence between individual points in the point cloud and pixels in the RGB image, the DF module fuses the two data sources and extracts pixel-wise dense features.
+Simultaneously, the PCN encoder takes the partial point cloud as input and extracts the global features by stacking two PointNet\cite{qi2017pointnet} feature extraction modules.
 Finally, local features and global features are concatenated as $F$.

-\textbf{Decoders:} In this part, we output the dense point cloud for the CIKP.
-Since the input of CIKP is partial point clouds around each keypoint, it is essential to add keypoint decoder for the completion network, which enriches the detail around keypoints.
-Thus, the learned features $F$ are fed into 2 decoders: keypoint decoder for predicting keypoints and center offset, and PCN Decoder \cite{yuan2018pcn} for completing visible point cloud.
-Given a set of keypoints $P_k^{3 \times K}$ and visible point cloud $P_o$, we define the translation offset from $i_{th}$ point $p_i \in P_o $ to $j_{th}$ keypoint $kp_j \in P_k$ as $of_i^j$.
-We supervise the keypoint detector module using $L_{of}$ loss: Where $K$ is the number of keypoints, $of_i^{j*}$ is the groundtruth of translation offset.
-Note that $K = 1$ if $L_{of}$ is used for predicting center point offset.
-We denote the loss of keypoints offset and center offset as $L_{kp}$ and $L_c$, respectively.
+\textbf{Decoder and Keypoint Detector:} In this section, we aim to generate a dense point cloud for the CIKP by implementing a keypoint detector with the completion network to enhance the sensitivity of the completed point cloud to pose accuracy.
+This is essential because CIKP requires high pose accuracy for the partial point clouds around each keypoint.
+Therefore, we incorporate a keypoint decoder and a PCN Decoder \cite{yuan2018pcn} to process the learned features $F$.
+The keypoint decoder predicts the keypoints and center offset, while the PCN decoder completes the visible point cloud.
+Given a set of keypoints $P_k^{3 \times K}$ and a visible point cloud $P_o$, we define the translation offset from the $i_{th}$ point $p_i \in P_o$ to the $j_{th}$ keypoint $kp_j \in P_k$ as $of_i^j$.
+We supervise the keypoint detector module using $L_{kp}$ loss: